cosc2336-ds-alg/assg00/README.md

 to this request, you will see that the GitHub action checks for this commit failed.
-If you look at the Details of the checks, you will see that the commit does build, but it fails to pass all of the tests for the `isPrime()`, the same ones that you saw were failind.
+If you look at the Details of the checks, you will see that the commit does build, but it fails to pass all of the tests for the `isPrime()`, the same ones that you saw were failing.
 And also the action checks for the other function you will write next will be failing as well.

 You should also associate this pull request with the Task 1 issue that you created.